Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Part 2, tiled "Phylogenetic Reconstruction of the Evolution of Protein B" seeks to reconstruct the evolutionary history of two putatively sister taxa of protein (A and B).
 This project looks at long evolutionary times and thus it is interested in investigating the topology and potential branch length leading to the different protein families (tips).
 Due to long divergence, nucleotide level signal is highly convoluted, thus, I will use protein level sequences.

-#Part 1: **"Phylogenetic reconstruction of demographic structure in admixed populations"**
+#Part 1: **"Phylogenetic reconstruction of demographic structure in introgressed populations"**

 ## Introduction and Goals